 Rossford is a somewhat small city located in the state of Ohio.
 With a population of 6,562 people and two constituent neighborhoods, Rossford is the 233rd largest community in Ohio.

-Rossford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Rossford is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Rossford who work in office and administrative support (17.21%), sales jobs (13.75%), and management occupations (9.74%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Rossford is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Rossford is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Rossford who work in office and administrative support (10.94%), management occupations (8.76%), and healthcare (8.65%).

 The people who call Rossford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rossford residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Rossford include Polish, Irish, English, and Italian.
+Important ancestries of people in Rossford include German, Irish, Polish, English, and French.

 The most common language spoken in Rossford is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Portuguese and Spanish.